 Threadfin catches are dominated by king threadfin.
-Catch of king threadfin in 2018 was 23.1t, an increase from the 20.5t reported in 2017 and well below the average of 74.5t for the 10- year period from 2004-13.
+Catch of king threadfin in 2019 was 17.4t, a decrease from the 23.1t reported in 2018 and well below the average of 74.5t for the 10year period from 2004-13.
 This is due to the low effort levels now demonstrated in the fishery, following the removal of two fishing licenses from the Broome coast area, with the area closed to commercial fishing in late-2013.
 The lower commercial catches in recent years (post closures) are relatively stable.
 King threadfin are landed by recreational and charter fishers, but only in small quantities (1t).
 The above evidence indicates the biomass of these stocks is unlikely to be depleted and recruitment is unlikely to be impaired and that current levels of fishing mortality (catch) are unlikely to cause the stock to become recruitment impaired.